 Salary and Job Outlook

 Soil technicians are part of the larger occupational group of forest and conservation technicians.
-The U.S. Bureau of Labor Statistics (BLS) projected that employment for forest and conservation workers would increase by 4% over the 2014-2024 decade.
-The BLS reported that forest and conservation technicians made an average annual salary of $38,260 as of May 2015.
+The U.S. Bureau of Labor Statistics (BLS) projected that employment for forest and conservation workers would decrease by 3% over the 2018-2028 decade.
+The BLS reported that forest and conservation technicians made an average annual salary of $40,110 as of May 2018.